Business Continuity Consulting Services

 The success of the Business Continuity Plan and your organization's recovery from a disaster will rest on the key individuals selected to carry out the actions listed in this plan.
-Proper identification and training of these individuals is critical.
+Proper identification and training of these individuals are critical.
 The ownership of the BCP rests on the individuals selected to serve on the Crisis Management Team.

-We will clearly detail the actions your Emergency Response Team must take, both those responsible in the activation of the Business Continuity Plan, and those responsible for business operations during times of disaster.
+We will clearly detail the actions your Emergency Response Team must take, both those responsible for the activation of the Business Continuity Plan, and those responsible for business operations during times of disaster.
 We consider the suitability of a wide range of disaster response procedures including evacuation procedures, fire regulations, and health and safety procedures.

-Crisis Management can be thought of as everything you do “during” the disruption to respond in a timely and effective manner.
-These are the actions that were developed in the Business Continuity phase that will allow you to mitigate or avoid damage to your profitability, reputation or relationships.
+Crisis Management can be thought of like everything you do “during” the disruption to respond in a timely and effective manner.
+These are the actions that were developed in the Business Continuity phase that will allow you to mitigate or avoid damage to your profitability, reputation, or relationships.
 Each crisis or disruption is different... you still have to assess THIS crisis and define the problem so you can decide what elements of your plan to implement.

 Immediately following a disaster or crisis, your Business Resumption Team and stakeholders must know what to do to begin the recovery process.
 Should your organization’s physical premises be affected by a disaster, individuals involved in the business resumption procedures must work quickly resume normal operations (repairs, access, leases, etc.).
-In addition to this information, certain decision-making procedures must be in place to quickly authorize repairs (if the space is owned) or to contact individuals to make the repairs (if the space is leased).
+In addition to this information, certain decision-making procedures must be in place to quickly authorize repairs (if space is owned) or to contact individuals to make the repairs (if space is leased).

 We will incorporate the immeasurably important human side of Business Continuity Planning.
-In the knowledge-based economy we live and work in today, the value of the employee has never been greater.
+In the knowledge-based economy, we live and work in today, the value of the employee has never been greater.
 Employees’ experiences and knowledge give organizations their unique value and the promise of business success.
 In addition, it is the employee that will assist the organization in recovering from any disaster or business disruption.